stride3d/stride-docs/en/manual/scripts/types-of-script/sync-script.md

 }
 ```

 Keep in mind, **this value isn't influenced by the [time factor](xref:Stride.Games.GameTime.Factor)**, which is a variable that can be modified in order to speed up or slow down the game.
-Most commnly, it's used when **pausing the game** which in the above example, **won't do anything**.
+Most commonly, it's used when **pausing the game** which in the above example, **won't do anything**.

 To change this, we can either multiply [`Elapsed`](xref:Stride.Games.GameTime.Elapsed) by [`Factor`](xref:Stride.Games.GameTime.Factor) or simply use [`WarpElapsed`](xref:Stride.Games.GameTime.WarpElapsed).